 Primary human pulmonary endothelial cells and an endothelial cell line will be incubated in the presence or absence of FX06.
-The inflammatory/immunological activation status of ECs will be tested in flow cytometric analyses and the ECs will also be investigated under shear stress conditions.
+The inflammatory/immunological activation status of endothelial cells will be tested in flow cytometric analyses and investigated under shear stress conditions.
 Our partners from UCD have already achieved major breakthroughs in the development of assays for the characterisation of endothelial cells (ECs), transendothelial migration and gene expression upon stimulation with COVID-19-triggered cytokines.
 FX06 has shown beneficial effects under multiple conditions in the context of endothelial hyperinflammation models in vitro.

-COVend’s initial modelling approach is based on automated characterisation of the study cohort using advanced unsupervised clustering methods.
-A wide variety of data sources will be integrated such as OMICs, vital signs, and open registry data.
-After patient characterisation analysis, a more directed supervised and semi-supervised approach will be used to train specific machine learning models that will provide new insights into patient properties and consider the time dynamics of the patient state to optimise and personalise treatment planning.
+AI-based automated characterisation of the study cohort using advanced unsupervised clustering methods will integrate a wide variety of data sources will such as Omics, vital signs, and open registry data.
+A directed supervised approach will be used to train specific machine learning models that will provide new insights into patient properties and consider the time dynamics of the patient state to optimise and personalise treatment planning.

 Market access is facilitated by an extensive health economic assessment performed by our partners from UMCG.
 The sequence of regulatory steps and the assessment criteria in the reimbursement process varies across the countries that take part in the IXION trial.
 After a reimbursement decision has been made, the actual use and funding of inpatient medicines are in most countries dependent on a positive assessment by individual hospitals.
 A descriptive analysis of both national methodological guidelines for the conduct of health-economic evaluations as well as potential barriers and facilitators to the uptake of FX06 as a hospital drug addressed the need for a flexible health economic model.
 A flexible model will accommodate health economic analysis of FX06 in the context of various capillary leak disorders and country-specific policies.